Beluki/GaGa/README.md

 Scared of mistakes?
 Don't worry, GaGa will load an alternate menu with error details (including exact line) on any error.
-In the worst-case scenario, if you delete your streams.ini file, GaGa will recreate it with a list of default radio streams.
+In the worst-case scenario, if you delete your Streams.ini file, GaGa will recreate it with a list of default radio streams.

 Performance-wise, streams file reloading is usually instant or takes